 Cash register toys are excellent ways for kids to get those math skills early on while having fun.
 Kids that use dramatic play to learn are more likely to retain that information.
 Plus, you won’t spend any time arguing with a kid that doesn’t want to be at “school” while they’re home.

-We’ve compiled a list of the best toy cash registers suitable for a range of abilities and ages.
+We’ve compiled a list of our favorite toy cash registers suitable for a range of abilities and ages.
 We’ve also given you some advice for choosing the right type of register for your child.
 Let’s take a look.

-1. Little Tikes Count ‘n Play Cash Register Playset: Best For Toddlers
+1. Little Tikes Count ‘n Play Register Playset

 Our first register is a brightly colored toy from Little Tykes that helps your child count, identify colors and match shapes.
 It’s a simple toy that gives children a chance to practice some early math skills while having fun.